-Refer to Figures 2-1 and 3-1 for location of operating controls and electrical connections.
+Refer to Figure 2-1, 2-2 or 2-3 and Figure 3-1, 3-2, or 3-3 for location of operating controls and electrical connections.
 Tables 3-1 and 3-2 explain the functions of operating controls/indicators and keypad keys, respectively.
 Refer to PAR.
 3.2 for a description of basic operating techniques.